Yipara logoYipara

 +

 Cat vomit color can suggest different issues: white foam usually means an empty stomach; yellow or bile-colored vomit suggests the stomach is empty and bile is being expelled; clear liquid may indicate water regurgitation or mild nausea; green vomit can mean your cat ate grass or plant material; brown vomit may contain digested blood or food; and red or pink vomit with blood is a serious sign requiring immediate veterinary care.
-Use our AI vomit photo analysis tool for an educational color assessment — always consult your vet for confirmed diagnosis.
+Use our AI vomit photo analysis tool for an educational color assessment — always consult your vet for confirmation from a vet.

 My cat keeps throwing up but seems fine — what should I do?